OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Media/README.md

 ### Razor image resizing tag helpers

-To use the image tag helpers add `@addTagHelper *, OrchardCore.Media` to _ViewImports. `asset-src` is used to obtain the correct URL for the asset and set the `src` attribute.
+To use the image tag helpers add `@addTagHelper *, OrchardCore.Media` to `_ViewImports.cshtml`. `asset-src` is used to obtain the correct URL for the asset and set the `src` attribute.
 Width, height and resize mode can be set using `img-width`, `img-height` and `img-resize-mode` respectively. e.g.:

 `<img asset-src="Model.Field.Paths[0]" alt="..." img-width="100" img-height="240" img-resize-mode="Crop" />`